yuqiii-wang/KnowledgeNotes/math/ai/nlp/practices.md

 Its most famous product is `pip install transformers`.

 Hugging Face provides unified APIs of different AI tasks and model configs.
+These APIs can be considered wrappers of PyTorch.

 ### Download